 Cost Burdened Households is defined as gross rent of 30% or more of household income for renter-occupied households or selected monthly owner costs of 30% or more of household income for owner occupied households.
 A majority of block groups in East Palo Alto are greater than 45% cost burdened, with many areas that are greater than 60% cost burdened.
 In contrast, neighboring areas in Menlo Park and Palo Alto have less cost burdened households.
-This can be a result of many factors including low incomes, low wages, and low amounts of jobs overall.
+This can be a result of many factors including low incomes, low wages, low amounts of jobs overall, and increasing home prices due to the increase of tech companies in the region.
 Policies focused on rental assistance as well as on homeowners are needed.